JasperHG90/MOOCs/README.md

 Most of these guides have been written with UNIX users in mind.
 I don't use Windows, and those of you who do might need to puzzle a bit to get things working.
 However, I also provide a [Vagrant box](http://docs.vagrantup.com/v2/boxes.html) in the "/workflow" folder that you could use.
 When using the vagrant box, all of these guides should work seamlessly.

 Most of these scripts will be frequently updated.
 It is entirely possible (and likely) that I change my workflow in the future, thus altering the setup of these scripts somewhat.
-However, it is my goal to keep these scripts highly interpretable & informative.
+However, it is my goal to keep these scripts interpretable & informative.

 ## Additional Information